remix-run/indie-stack/README.md

 ## Deployment

-This Remix Stack comes with two GitHub actions that handle automatically deploying your app to production and staging environments.
+This Remix Stack comes with two GitHub Actions that handle automatically deploying your app to production and staging environments.

-Prior to your first deployment, you'll need to do a few thing:
+Prior to your first deployment, you'll need to do a few things:

 - [Install Fly](https://fly.io/docs/getting-started/installing-flyctl/)